richeyward/richeyward.github.io/content/posts/digitron/01/index.md

 A graphical representation of a NAND gate is as follows.
 The `D` shape indicates an AND gate, and the little circle called a bubble is representative of a negator, i.e. it will invert whatever is behind it.
 Removing this bubble would give you an AND gate.

 ![](nand.png)
-As discussed, a NAND gate will always output a TRUE signal unless both inputs are TRUE.
+As discussed, a NAND gate will always output a 1 signal unless both inputs are 1.
 In MHRD, there's a very similar write up on it...

 ![](mhrd-nand.png)